 Billy: And then you spend the core of the video demonstrating how to solve that problem.
 Results in advance.
 Frank Kern talks about it all the time.
 Yeah, and then you end it with click this button and I will give you more like, hey, that was helpful.
 Cool.
-But you're really gonna love this.
-Click here and being obnoxious with the call to action because on Youtube there's a timer and once it goes away they cannot click back on Facebook.
+But you’re really gonna love this.
+Click here and being obnoxious with the call to action because on Youtube there’s a timer and once it goes away they cannot click back on Facebook.
 It kind of sits there.
-Youtube, you got to get them to click.
-So you got to go all in on the clit, maybe even do it.
+Youtube, you’ve got to get them to click.
 And then for 30 seconds just talk about people clicking the button.
-That's what we do all the time.
-And uh, then once they click out, capture their information, you get that name, email and phone number, text messages is a big part of our game right now.
-Uh, but, uh, that's the case man.
-And then just fucking sell them something, help them so much where they just can't imagine not buying from you.
+That’s what we do all the time.
+And then once they click out, capture their information, you get that name, email and phone number, text messages is a big part of our game right now.
+But, that’s the case man.
+And then just fucking sell them something, help them so much where they just can’t imagine not buying from you.

 Joe: Oh, talk about that text really quick because that’s, I think a lot of people are just scared of, oh, I don’t want a phone number because you know, they’re not going to.
 Conversion rate’s going to go down the road.
 We got like 200,000 of them so people will give it.

-Billy: And in the entrepreneurial space and um, dude who's just, it's simple, we use the same message to who and where should we send this and text it to you give them a reason.
+Billy: And in the entrepreneurial space, dude, it’s simple, we use the same message to who and where should we send this and text it to you give them a reason.
 You give them a fucking reason and.
 Oh, okay.
-Well that makes sense and that it's appreciated.
+Well that makes sense and that it’s appreciated.
 Yeah.
-Actually I'd prefer them texted to me.
+Actually I’d prefer them texted to me.

 Joe: Yeah.
 How about Messenger bots?
 All that fun stuff.
 Are you guys big on live chat and all that stuff?
 Once I get there,